 These wooden stockings are a fun take on the classic version.
 While you can’t fill them with goodies from Santa, these vintage sock forms are sophisticated and unique.
 Hang them from your mantle and embrace the natural wood.

-That’s a Wrap On the Cozy Christmas Aesthetic!
+That’s a Wrap On Christmas Aesthetic!

 Are you feeling snug and cozy yet?
 Once you start decorating, the comfy and warm feelings come naturally.
 Let me know what ideas you loved the most.
 Remember to make them your own and to have fun with it.